-The more in balance our immune system is, the less likely we are to react to what we’ve been exposed to for centuries.
-(Allergies are a more modern illness, as allergies have really only reached epidemic proportions in the last 60 years).
-Then the question becomes, what simple steps can we take to not overreact to everyday life exposures?
-Besides the obvious such as using a HEPA filter, here are 3 other solutions you might not know of, and would make the HEPA less of a requirement.
+The more balanced our immune system is, the less likely we are to react to things we’ve been exposed to for centuries.
+(Allergies have really only reached epidemic proportions in the last 60 years).
+So, how do we create internal balance to battle the onslaught of allergic response?

 Heal your gut

 - Avoid foods that are known gut disruptors like gluten and dairy.
 I was able to drop 3 different allergy meds by just doing this.
-Gluten and dairy sensitivity are very real and if you can avoid them for 10-14 days and allergies get better, then you have a solution right there.
-You may be able to reintroduce small amounts, depending on the health of your gut, which is next.
+Gluten and dairy sensitivity are very real and if you can avoid them for 10-14 days and allergies get better, then you have a solution.
+You may reintroduce small amounts at a time, depending on the health of your gut.

-- Supplements for allergies should start with healing the gut with things like Inflammacore for 14 days and Probiotic Daily Immune.
-This will calm the immune system down and in doing so, your seasonal/environmental allergy symptoms will improve.
+- Supplements for allergies should start with things like EpiIntegrity Powder and Poly-prebiotic powder to help your good gut bacteria thrive.
+This will calm the immune system down and so, your seasonal/environmental allergy symptoms should improve.

 Change your Diet

-This is a continuation of the heal your gut theme, as food plays a huge role in gut integrity, but it can also directly affect histamine release through mast cells.
+Food plays a huge role in gut integrity, and it can also directly cause more histamine release from mast cells.
 Here are some simple dietary interventions that can help:

-- Avoid high histamine foods like strawberries, red wine, chocolate, and peanuts to name a few, and when you do eat these foods look at using a histamine degradation enzyme that works in our GI tract such as Umbrellux DAO and take 2 capsules before ingesting.
-Truly amazing results for people like me whose genetics show me to be lacking in the enzyme DAO, which this supplement addresses.
+- Avoid high histamine foods like strawberries, red wine, chocolate, and peanuts to name a few, and if you do eat these foods, use a histamine degradation enzyme that works in our GI tract such as GI Histamine Control.
+Take 2 capsules before ingesting high histamine foods.

 - Avoid processed foods and focus on colorful whole fruits (not juices) and vegetables.
-The high antioxidant foods have the cofactors for breaking down histamine, like Vitamin C and Vitamin B6, and will calm the immune system with their polyphenol content.
+High-antioxidant foods like blueberries have the cofactors for breaking down histamine, like Vitamin C and Vitamin B6, and will calm the immune system with their polyphenol content.

 Natural Remedies for Seasonal Allergies and Environmental Allergies

-Now, supplements for seasonal allergies should not replace the above recommendations.
-But even with the cleanest dietary choices, sometimes you need help.
-Here are some seasonal allergy treatments to support you when the allergies are winning, despite your best efforts.
+Supplements for seasonal allergies should not replace the above dietary recommendations.
+But while you are on your way to clean eating, sometimes you need help.
+Here are some seasonal allergy choices to support you when the allergies are winning, despite your best efforts.

 - Quercetin This inexpensive solution is a potent antioxidant but addresses mast cells (which release histamine) very effectively.

-- Vitamin C/Ascorbic Acid 1 gram twice a day which, as mentioned above, breaks down histamine along with B6.
+- Vitamin C/Ascorbic Acid 1 gram twice a day to break down histamine along with B6.

 - Vitamin B6 This can usually be obtained in a good multivitamin like PureGenomics Multi.

-- Histaleve or Natural D-Hist This is a combination product with Quercetin and Vitamin C as well as some extras like Stinging Nettles (which is quite effective for allergies) and NAC (which thins mucus).
-This is one of my favorites and highly effective, which requires a loading dose of 2 caps 3 times a day for week then 1 cap twice a day thereafter.
+- Histaleve or Histaleve Jr.-This is a combination product with Quercetin and Vitamin C as well as some extras like Stinging Nettle and NAC (which thins mucus).
+This is one of my favorites and highly effective, which requires a loading dose of 2 caps 3 times a day for one week, then 1 cap twice a day thereafter.
 It also comes in a chewable form for kids.

-Seasonal allergies or environmental allergies are unfortunately a part of modern life for many of us, but the fact that we can overcome them from life choices is extremely empowering.
+Seasonal allergies or environmental allergies are unfortunately a part of modern life for many of us, but the fact that we can overcome them with life choices is extremely empowering.